-Ransomware is one of the cleanest signals in the USN journal.
-Whatever else an operator did — credential theft, lateral movement, persistence — the encrypt phase touches the filesystem with a uniform, high-volume pattern that stands out even months later.
-This post walks through what that pattern looks like and how to find it.
+Ransomware is one of the cleanest signals you will ever read in the USN journal.
+Whatever the operator did upstream — credential theft, lateral movement, persistence implants, shadow-copy deletion — the encrypt phase touches the filesystem with a uniform, high-volume, monotonically increasing pattern that stands out from the surrounding noise even months later.
+Every operator I have ever responded to has tried to camouflage one part of the kill chain.
+Nobody has yet figured out how to camouflage encrypting tens of thousands of files in five minutes.

-Most modern ransomware (LockBit, BlackCat/ALPHV, Royal, Akira, the post-Conti variants, etc.) follows the same three-step recipe per file:
+Most modern ransomware (LockBit 3.0, BlackCat/ALPHV, Royal, Akira, the various post-Conti spin-offs, Play, Black Basta) follows the same three-step recipe per file:

 - Open the file for read.